davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-Well, we know how to make regular (non-distributed) variables, and we know how to pass messages between nodes using the network, so how about this: we pick a node, put a regular old variable on it, and set up an RPC server so other nodes can access that variable remotely:
+Well, we know how to make regular (non-distributed) variables, and we know how to pass messages between nodes using the network, so how about this: we'll pick a node, put a regular old variable on it, and set up an RPC server so other nodes can access that variable remotely.

 DIAGRAM

 The node we picked to store the variable is now special; let's call it the **leader**.
 The other nodes, we'll call **followers**.

-We now have a variable any node on the network can get and set: the leader treats the variable like any other local variable, and the followers can access the variable by sending RPCs to the leader.
-Sounds to me like we’ve just about solved the problem.

-And one of the best things about this design is how simple it is.
+The leader can access the variable directly, just like any other variable; followers access it indirectly by making RPC calls to the leader.
+In the end, we have one variable that every node can access, one way or another.
+That was the goal we set out to achieve, so it would appear we are already done.

+The great thing abut the approach we've come up with here is that it's so very simple.
 The leader's logic is roughly this:

 ```
 leader {